StrawberryPick/Strawberry/scrum/troubleShootingJournals/README.md

 # Purpose
-In this folder: Tan have done it
+In this folder: Tan have done it 2 times

 Naming of files: <Duong_Tan>TroubleShooting.md